AmaadMartin/High-Performance-Simulation-of-Boids-A-Comparative-Study-using-CUDA-and-Message-Passing/README.md

 Complete the poster, website, and write-up for the project.
 Final preparations for the poster presentation.
 Present the poster and demonstrate the project (exact date and time to be determined).

+# Milestone Report

+# Revised Schedule

+Week 1:
+Research existing parallelization methods for boid simulations using CUDA and multicore CPU techniques.

+Week 2:
+Implement a sequential version of Boids.

+Week 3:
+Work on integrating the visual renderer library.
+Begin working on CUDA and OpenMPI implementations.

+Week 4:
+Continue implementing CUDA and OpenMPI implementations.
+Analyze and implement load balancing and memory management strategies.
+Work and complete Milestone Report.

+Week 5:
+Finalize CUDA and OpenMPI implementations.
+Finalize visual rendering library integration.
+Begin collecting performance data.
+Begin drafting content for poster session and project website.

+Week 6:
+Finalize and polish all code implementations, ensuring robustness and efficiency.
+Complete the poster, website, and write-up for the project.
+Final preparations for the poster presentation.
+Present the poster and demonstrate the project.

+# Work completed so far

+So far, we have programmed a sequential implementation of the Boids algorithm.
+This includes both the algorithm, and some common interfaces we will be using in both our CUDA and OpenMPI implementations.
+In addition, we have created reference benchmark-files using our implementation.
+These will be used in the future to compare the outputs of our sequential, CUDA, and OpenMPI implementations.
+We have also started on the CUDA implementation, as well as the OpenMPI implementation, however, as of now, we don’t have any preliminary results for these implementations.
+We also attempted to set up a visual renderer for visual results, but do not have it working as of late.

+# Describe how you are doing with respect to the goals and deliverables stated in your proposal.
+Add Revised Goals.

+We are not consistent with the goals and deliverables we stated in our initial proposal.
+However, we still believe we will be able to produce all deliverables, considering the progress we have made over the past two weeks.
+We are close to finishing our implementations for CUDA, and OpenMPI.
+Our nice to haves may be more challenging due to time constraints.
+We may not have the chance to extend the model to have more complex behaviors, but it may be possible to extend the renderer we are using to showcase a real-time interactive simulation with user-modifiable parameters.

+New goals:
+- Implement functional boid simulations using CUDA for GPU
+- Implement function boid simulation using OpenMPI for CPU Conduct performance analysis and comparison between CUDA and CPU implementations.
+- Implement advanced load balancing and efficient memory management for optimal placement of interacting boids.
+- Develop a real-time interactive simulation with user-modifiable parameters
+- Showcase a live demonstration of boid simulation
+- Present comparative performance analysis charts.

+# Preliminary Results

+We currently do not have preliminary results.

+# Concerns/Unknowns

+Issues that concern us is getting the third party rendering library to work, but otherwise it is just a matter of coding and doing the work.